 - Take notes.
 Okay, maybe it's an exaggeration, but more than once I have personally enjoyed the stories I have been told on walking tours so much that I have found myself taking notes on my cell phone.
 Lately, I always carry a pen and notebook to these kinds of tours because I do not want to forget anything.
 It will also be an ideal practice if you are going to make a travel notebook later on.

 12. If you are interested in tours of Rome you will also be interested in...

 If you are one of those who enjoy the stories, details, and anecdotes behind the main monuments, you cannot leave Rome without taking the two most important guided tours: the Colosseum and the Vatican tours.
 Both places are wonderful to walk around and take a thousand pictures, but you don't fully understand the importance of them until you take a guided tour.
-Here are the guides I have written about St Peter's Basilica Tickets and Colosseum Tours in case you are interested in getting organized for a guided tour.
+Here are the guides I have written about Best Vatican guided tours and Colosseum Tours in case you are interested in getting organized for a guided tour.

 If you also want to get off the beaten track, I suggest you visit the incredible Borghese Gallery (which is also located in one of the most beautiful parks I've ever seen).
 This is the article I wrote about it, Borghese Gardens and Gallery Tours & Tickets, which you can read to organize your visit.

 Most of the city tours are between 1h30m and 3h long, so plan the rest of your activities in the city bearing this in mind.